jungyonglee/jungyonglee.github.io/_pages/about.md

 ---

 ## About me
-I'm a Senior Data Scientist on the Data Analytics Labotory at Samsung Research.
+I'm a Senior Data Scientist on the Data Analytics Laboratory at Samsung Research.

 ## Education
 - **2019, Seoul National University, Ph.D., Electrical and Computer Engineering**